OpenVidu/openvidu.io/docs/docs/tutorials/application-client/angular.md

             }
         }

-        // If LIVEKIT_URL is not configured, use default value from local development if (!LIVEKIT_URL) {
+        // If LIVEKIT_URL is not configured, use default value from OpenVidu Local deployment if (!LIVEKIT_URL) {
             if (window.location.hostname === 'localhost') {
                 LIVEKIT_URL = 'ws://localhost:7880/';